Lfickling/assign05/README.md

 will allow your function to return the tour with the lowest cost or distance.

 * __TSPwGenAlgo(W, max_num_generations=xyz, population_size=xyz, mutation_rate=xyz, explore_rate=xyz)__
+  * input:
+      an adjacency weight matrix,
+      maximum number of generations,
+      population size to use,
+      mutation rate, and
+      exploration rate
-  * input: an adjacency weight matrix, maximum number of generations, population size to use, mutation rate, and exploration rate (e.g. a smaller exploration rate could mean that a smaller group of 'fit' individuals should be used for reproduction, while a larger rate could mean a larger group of individuals should be used)
+        (e.g. a smaller exploration rate
+        could mean that a smaller group of 'fit' individuals should be used for reproduction, while a larger rate could mean a larger group of individuals should be used)
-  * output/return: a Python __dictionary__ containing the solution path (i.e.
+  * output/return: a Python __dictionary__ containing:
-    list of n+1 vertices representing the traveling salesperson solution), the distance of the solution path, and a list with the shortest distance found in each generation __(see assign5.py for more specific details)__
+      the solution path (i.e.list of n+1 vertices representing the traveling salesperson solution), the distance of the solution path,
+      and a list with the shortest distance found in each generation __(see assign5.py for more specific details)__

 ### Optional: Each of these functions implemented (correctly) is +10 pts